ctuning/ck-tensorflow/README.md

 ### Installing CK workflow for TensorFlow

-You can this CK workflow as following:
+You can this CK workflow as follows:
 ```
 $ ck pull repo:ck-tensorflow
 ```